brean/docker-ros/README.md

  - ✅ Part 1 introduces a basic ROS 2 and Docker setup with 2 Docker container connected over the internal Docker setup using **docker compose**.
  - ✅ Part 2 and 3 teach details about **Docker volumes** and handling file changes
  - ✅ Part 4 introduces **Dev Container** and using breakpoints in VS Code
- - ❌ Part 5 includes **visual ros-tools** (rviz2) without using xhost and supporting Wayland
+ - ❌ [Part 5](https://github.com/brean/docker-ros/issues/4) includes **visual ros-tools** (rviz2) using Wayland
- - ❌ Part 6 connects to real devices from inside docker, revisiting volumes and the special **device** option to use USB-Devices like Gamepads or the kobuki base.
+ - ❌ [Part 6](https://github.com/brean/docker-ros/issues/1) connects to real devices from inside docker, revisiting volumes and the special **device** option to use USB-Devices like Gamepads, lidar-scanner or the kobuki base.
  - ✅ Part 7 is a small detour to a more custom c-code for Raspberry Pi Pico2
+ - ❌ Part 8 streams images from a WebCam in a more complex remote-control setup
- - ❌ Part 8 looks at integration and connection to other systems, how docker systems are often used in **server setup**
+ - ❌ Part 9 extends part 8 to not only stream camera images but also connection to other systems, how docker systems can be used in a "cloud robotics" **server setup**.
- - ❌ Part 9 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
+ - ❌ Part 10 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
- - ✅ Part 10 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices (From the [HelloRIC](https://github.com/helloric)-project).
+ - ✅ Part 11 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices (From the [HelloRIC](https://github.com/helloric)-project).
- - ❌ Part 11 is about docker networking including possible pitfalls and issues with the **Docker network with ROS2**.
+ - ❌ Part 12 is about docker networking including possible pitfalls and issues with the **Docker network with ROS2**.
- - ❌ Part 12 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source **Docker Image Development** environment.
+ - ❌ Part 13 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source **Docker Image Development** environment.
 Even if you are not connected to DFKI, maybe it also makes sense for you to use or modify it to streamline your development process.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.